How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 What is the difference between value management and cutting scope?

 Value management protects the experience and design intent by documenting smart options.
-Cutting scope is reactive and often creates regret later on.
+Cutting scope is reactive and often leads to regret later.

 What does a residential constructability review cover?